Long distance propagation of light in random media with partially coherent sources: Main results

 for $0<\alpha_0\le 1$ with $\alpha_0<1$ in the diffusive regime uniformly in $\eps$.
 This tightness criterion, along with the convergence of finite dimensional distributions as above shows that for fixed $r$ and $z>0$ each such processes converge in distribution as probability measures on $C^0(\mathbb{R}^d\times\mathbb{R})$. \end{theorem}

 The proofs of the above theorems and corollaries are presented in Sections \ref{sec:higher_moments} and \ref{sec:limiting_intensity} while the tightness result is presented in an Appendix.
 These proofs follow from a careful analysis of the limiting moments of the random vector $\Phi^\eps$.
-The $p+p$th moments of such random vectors do not grow faster than $C^pp!^2$, so that the limiting distributions are characterized by their moments~\cite{billingsley2017probability}.
+The $p+p$th moments of such random vectors do not grow faster than $C^pp!^2$, so that the limiting distributions are characterized by their moments~\cite{billingsley2017probability, durrett2019probability}.

-Additional smoothness assumptions on the source and medium allow to show the tightness criterion~\eqref{eqn:tightness_crit} and obtain that the process $\phi^\eps(z,r)$ in fact converges in distribution as probability measures on $C^0(\mathbb{R}^d\times\mathbb{R})$~\cite{billingsley2017probability, kunita1997stochastic}.
+Additional smoothness assumptions on the source and medium allow to show the tightness criterion~\eqref{eqn:tightness_crit} and obtain that for $(z,r)$ fixed, the process $\phi^\eps(z,r)$ in fact converges in distribution as probability measures on $C^0(\mathbb{R}^d\times\mathbb{R})$~\cite{billingsley2017probability, kunita1997stochastic}.
+The finite dimensional distributions are independent at different values of $r$.
+This may be verified as in~\cite[Corollary 2.6]{bal2024complex} since it morally corresponds to an infinite distance compared to the effective correlation length $\eta$.
 These results generalize those obtained in \cite{bal2024complex} for coherent sources to the setting of partially coherent incident beams.